Condensation of an ideal gas with intermediate statistics on the horizon: Abstract

 \section{Abstract}

-We consider a boson gas on holographic screens of the Rindler and Schwartzschild spacetimes.
-It is shown that the gas on the stretched horizon is in a Bose-Einstein condensed state with the Hawking temperature $T_c=T_H$ if the particle number of the system be equal to the number of quantum bits of spacetime $ N \simeq {A}/{{\l_{p}}^{2}}$.
-A boson gas on a holographic screen $(r>2M)$ with the same number of particles and at Unruh temperature is also in a condensed state.
-Far from the horizon, the Unruh temperature is much lower than the condensation temperature $(T_c=T_{ {Unruh}}+\sqrt {f(r)} T_{Planck})$.
-This analysis implies a possible physical model for quantum bits of spacetime on a holographic screen.
-We propose a unique and physical interpretation for equipartition theorem on holographic screens.
-Also, we will argue that this gas is a fast scrambler.
+We consider a boson gas on the stretched horizon of the Schwartzschild and Kerr black holes.
+It is shown that the gas is in a Bose-Einstein condensed state with the Hawking temperature $T_c=T_H$ if the particle number of the system be equal to the number of quantum bits of space-time $ N \simeq {A}/{{\l_{p}}^{2}}$.
+Entropy of the gas is proportional to the area of the horizon $(A)$ by construction.
+For a more realistic model of quantum degrees of freedom on the horizon, we should presumably consider interacting bosons (gravitons).
+An ideal gas with intermediate statistics could be considered as an effective theory for interacting bosons.
+This analysis shows that we may obtain a correct entropy just by a suitable choice of parameter in the intermediate statistics.